Building the PREEMPT_RT

 The colorful interface presented by menuconfig

-menuconfig is an ncurses-based tool that lets us modify the kernel parameters so we can obtain different configurations.
+-based tool that lets us modify the kernel parameters so we can obtain different configurations.
 Many aspects of the kernel’s behavior can be changed by recompiling it with different options, but let’s focus specifically on the ones we need: open General Setup → Preemption Model and select Fully Preemptible Kernel (Real-Time) instead of Voluntary Kernel Preemption (Desktop).

 Selecting the scheduling policy

 Using the tabulation key, navigate to the Select button: you’ll notice that the scheduler’s name has been changed.
 Navigate once again to the Save button: when prompted to select an alternate filename, simply select Ok.
-You can now quit menuconfig.
+You can now quit menuconfig

 Building the kernel